Presides at all meetings of the general membership, Board of Directors, and Executive Committee meetings.

 1st VICE PRESIDENT

-- A) Community Partnerships: This is the inaugural year of a unique, exciting and inclusive fund raising effort.
-The Community Partners porgram is a fund raising effort that provides year-round donations that provides a combination of various sponsorships and participation in each of the Conroe Noon Lins Club fundraising events.
-Parnterships are purchased for a 1-year period, from July through June, coninciding with the Lions club year.
-Each level of sponsorships offers various degrees of advertising and involvement; along with year round recognition at all the Conroe Noon Lions Club Charity functions.
+Community Partnerships: A unique, exciting, and inclusive fund raising effort.
+The Community Partners program is a fund raising effort that provides year-round donations that provide a combination of various sponsorships and participation in each of the Conroe Noon Lions Club fundraising events.
+Parnterships are purchased for a one year period, from July through June, coinciding with the Lions club year.
+Each level of sponsorship offers various degrees of advertising and involvement, along with year-round recognition at all the Conroe Noon Lions Club Charity functions.

-- B) Annual Golf Tournament: The Annual Lions Club Golf Tournament began in 1987 and has been held at many of the local golf courses around the county.
+Annual Golf Tournament: The Annual Lions Club Golf Tournament began in 1987 and has been held at many local golf courses around Montgomery County.
 This one-day event has turned into a fun and easy moneymaker with very little manpower required.
-After a short rest from the Montgomery County Fair Concessions Sales this event is typically held in April or May.
+This event is typically held in April or May.

-- C) Lucky Derby: The Lucky Derby – truck raffle was started in conjunction with the Annual Lions Club Carnival and was the Carnival’s largest money making event.
-This fundraiser is an easy sale; each ticket is sold for $100, with only 300 tickets being distributed, from these the 15 finalists are drawn.
-Each year a “Winners Finale” is held for the 15 finalists to receive a prize with a value of at least $200.00; with the final winner driving away in a new Chevy S-Series pick-up truck.
-The ticket sales begin some time in October and the drawing is usually held in early December.
+Lucky Derby: The Lucky Derby Car Raffle was started in conjunction with the Annual Lions Club Carnival and was the Carnival’s largest money-making event.
+Each raffle ticket is sold for $100, with 650 tickets being distributed, and from these the 26 finalists are drawn.
+Each year a “Winner’s Finale” is held for the 26 finalists to receive a prize with a value of at least $200.00.
+The final winner drives away in a brand new Chevy vehicle.
+Ticket sales begin the beginning of November, and the drawing is usually held in early December.

-- D) Fair Buyers Group: Being a community minded organization with an emphasis on kids and having a good working relationship with the Montgomery Co.
-Fair Assoc. the club formed it’s Members Buyers Group in 1990.
-Not to take any funds away from the already existing service projects, the club members contribute individually to the group to purchase 4-H & FFA projects at the Montgomery County Fair Auctions.
+Fair Buyers Group: Being a community minded organization with an emphasis on kids and having a good working relationship with the Montgomery County Fair Association, the club formed its Members Buyers Group in 1990.
+So not to take any funds away from the already existing service projects, the club members contribute individually to the group to purchase 4-H & FFA projects at the Montgomery County Fair Auctions.

-- B) Retention – Drops & Delinquents: The Retention Committee investigates request for drops, members with substantial absences, and those members delinquent with dues payments.
-They attempt to resolve any conflicts or discrepancies and every effort is made to retain members.
-When the drop request is due to a move or change in work location effort is made to transfer a Lion to another club, rather than drop a member from Lionism.
+Retention – Drops & Delinquents: This committee investigates requests for drop, members with substantial absences, and those members delinquent in dues payments.
+They attempt to resolve conflicts or discrepancies and every effort is made to retain members.
+If a drop request is due to a move or change in work location, effort is made to transfer a Lion to another club, rather than drop a member from Lionism.

-- C) Member Services Committee: This committee works to welcome and inform new members about the club and it’s activities.
+Member Services Committee: This committee works to welcome and inform new members about the club and its activities.
 It also acts as a liaison between the general membership and those Lions with special need (E.I., sickness, etc.).

-- Programs – Coordinator: The Programs Coordinator keeps a calendar of weekly programs presented at the club meetings.
-He is in charge of arranging informative & entertaining programs along with scheduling Lions programs and important club functions (E.I., inductions, club elections, etc.).
+Programs Coordinator: The Programs Coordinator keeps a calendar of weekly programs presented at the club meetings.
+He is in charge of arranging informative and entertaining programs, along with scheduling programs and important club functions (E.I., inductions, club elections, etc.).

-- Publicity & Public Relations: Committee chair and co-chairs are asked to use this committee in getting the news out to the general public about our many fund raisers & service projects.
+Publicity & Public Relations: Committee chair and co-chairs are asked to use this committee in getting the news out to the general public about our many fund raisers and service projects.

 2nd VICE PRESIDENT